aws-samples/shopfloor-connectivity/docs/sfc-extending.md

 ## Metrics Collection

-Protocol adapters and targets which do support the collection of metrics must return a non-null instance of an implementation of the MetricsProvider interface as defined in the ProtocolAdapter or TargetWriter interface.
-The component using the adapter or the target will use the interface to read the collected metrics.
+Protocol adapters and targets that support metric collection must return a non-null instance of a MetricsProvider interface implementation, as defined in the ProtocolAdapter or TargetWriter interface.
+The component using the adapter or target will use this interface to read the collected metrics.

-If the adapter or target is hosted in an IPC service process, then the base classes for these services will provide the metrics provider as part of the exposed service that will provide metrics as a server-side streaming methods.
-The IPC client classes for adapters and targets,do implement a MetricsProvider implementation that will invoke and read the data from the method that will stream the data to the client.
+For adapters or targets hosted in an IPC service process:

+- The base classes for these services will provide the metrics provider as part of the exposed service.
+- This provider will offer metrics through server-side streaming methods.

+- The IPC client classes for adapters and targets implement a MetricsProvider that:

+  - Invokes the streaming method

+  - Reads the data streamed to the client

+This structure ensures consistent metric collection and access across different implementation types (in-process and IPC).